oric-software/OricExplorer/README.md

 ## Missing / Wanted Features

-* Search:
+* Search:  ***NOW IMPLEMENTED AS OF v2.3.1 AS A "FILTER" TEXT FIELD***

   It would be nice to add a "search" feature to search for a particular software by name in the tapes and/or disks library.

   It would also be nice to be able to search for a particular file on a disk, in the entire disk library.

-* Test Suite
+* Test Suite:

   There are currently no unit or integration tests for this application.

   Unit tests would be particularly appropriate for testing the tape/disk format functions (such as read/write tape, read/write sector, etc.) and ensuring there is no regression.

-  Integration tests would be useful to test the UI and ensure there are no bugs such as the one mentioned for the "Settings dialogue" in the "Tape and DIsk Folders" tab, when on the "Update" button if there is no selected line in the listbox below.
+  Integration tests would be useful to test the UI and ensure there are no bugs such as the one mentioned for the "Settings dialogue" in the "Tape and Disk Folders" tab, when clicking on the "Update" button if there is no selected line in the listbox below.

 * Help > Check for Updates: should now check for newer versions on the Github repo (by checking version number on dist/ on master, and/or by checking git version number tags that should need to be standardized, i.e. to use [SemVer](https://semver.org/) versioning rules).
+***==> NOW IMPLEMENTED AS OF v2.3.0***